 There are many ways you can give, and a gift of any size or type will make a difference in women’s lives.

-Gift of cash, stock, mutual funds or property can be left to Jubilee Women’s Center in your will or living trust.
+Gifts of cash, stock, mutual funds or property can be left to Jubilee Women’s Center in your will or living trust.
 This is simple and inexpensive to set up and allows you continued use of current assets and income before you make a contribution.

 Name Jubilee Women’s Center as the beneficiary for an IRA, 401k or other retirement account.